pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2016.md

 #### 2016-07-15 00:54:43 - yurivkhan
 Thank you for the reply.

 I am not particularly attached to `asXML`, I just found its output easier to read initially.
-Something in its element name assignment did in fact strike me as strange, but I didn’t expect it to be downright misleading.
+Something in its element name assignment did in fact strike me as strange, but I didnï¿½t expect it to be downright misleading.

-Now that I don’t have to assign results names in a way that makes `asXML` output pretty, I find that it is sufficient to drop the results name on `members` (which I didn’t like anyway) and do away with the `_ParseResultsWithOffset` invocation.
-Moving the action up to `ZeroOrMore(members)` seems to be unnecessary, which is just as well because in the actual grammar I’m implementing `members` can be interleaved with other rules.
+Now that I donï¿½t have to assign results names in a way that makes `asXML` output pretty, I find that it is sufficient to drop the results name on `members` (which I didnï¿½t like anyway) and do away with the `_ParseResultsWithOffset` invocation.
+Moving the action up to `ZeroOrMore(members)` seems to be unnecessary, which is just as well because in the actual grammar Iï¿½m implementing `members` can be interleaved with other rules.

 Iteration over `tokens` does look nicer than accessing `tokens[0]`, although does not affect operation if I keep the action attached to `members`.